New X-Men – #146

 Well, they promised a big-event-shocker of an ending, and I guess they delivered, didn’t they?

-I guess that I can’t go much more in-depth in this recommendation without talking about the big reveal.
+I really can’t go much more in-depth in this recommendation without talking about the big reveal.
 I’m just happy to be really looking forward to the next issue, which is something that hasn’t happened in quite a few months.

 Conor Kilpatrick